Biden’s Vaccine Plan Calculator

 Now, our calculator will tell you how many doses would need to be administered between the given period, and what should be the vaccination rate to achieve the goal time.

 - Define the vaccination rate

-You can check if the set goal is realistic by adding the expected average vaccination rate.
+You can check if the set goal is realistic by adding the expected average vaccination rate (check the expected value calculator to see how this value is calculated formally).
 You have two options here: